Product reference: 2/30

 Last reviewed: May 2019

-Type: A two-pack peroxide catalyzed vinyl ester glass flake primer.
+Type: A two-pack peroxide catalyzed vinyl ester glass flake primer and laminating resin.

 PPV must not be used where damp conditions exist and pH is above 9.
 Strong sunlight will cause rapid cure and substantially reduce overcoating time as will high ambient temperature.